karakasEnes/karakasEnes/README.md

 ---

-👉 (My Brief History): My journey began in 2011-2012 when I saw a C++ book in a university library.
+👉 (My Brief History): My journey began in 2011-2012 when I saw a C++ book at my university library.
 During that time, I learned VBA.
 In 2019, I began seriously considering changing my career.
 I learned Python in June 2019.
 Since 2020, I've been learning and coding technologies such as Javascript (and others below mentioned).

 ---